Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 This function deploys a document store from a `DocumentStoreFactory` and returns the address of the deployed document store.
 Typically, once the document store is deployed, save this address in a persistent storage and reuse it whenever you run the application.
 To keep things lightweight however, you need to store this address in state.

-You will create a file `DocumentStoreContext.tsx` to house all the document store related states, while `AccountContext.tsx` for all MetaMask related states.
+You will create a file `DocumentStoreContext.tsx` to house all the document store related states, and another file `AccountContext.tsx` for all the MetaMask related states.

 ```tsx
 import { createContext } from "react";